-Pediatric patients may absorb proportionally larger amounts of topical corticosteroids and thus be more susceptible to systemic toxicity (see PRECAUTIONS-Pediatric Use).
+Children may absorb proportionally larger amounts of topical corticosteroids and thus be more susceptible to systemic toxicity.
+(See PRECAUTIONS-Pediatric Use).

 If irritation develops, topical corticosteroids should be discontinued and appropriate therapy instituted.

 In the presence of dermatological infections, the use of an appropriate antifungal or antibacterial agent should be instituted.
+If a favorable response does not occur promptly, the corticosteroid should be discontinued until the infection has been adequately controlled.